Labor Relations

 Sick time off may be used for the following:

-- To care for a child (as defined in Family Member below) of the Postdoctoral Scholar who has a health condition that requires treatment or supervision.
+4. To care for a child (as defined in section 24.6 below) of the Postdoctoral Scholar who has a health condition that requires treatment or supervision.

 Section 24.6.
 Family Member.

-For purposes of this section, “family member” means any of the following:
+For purposes of this article, “family member” means:

-- A child, including a biological, adopted, or foster child; stepchild; or a child to whom the employee stands in loco parentis, is a legal guardian, or is a de facto parent, regardless of age or dependency status;
+1. A child, including a biological, adopted, or foster child; stepchild; a child’s spouse; or a child to whom the employee stands in loco parentis, is a legal guardian, or is a de facto parent, regardless of age or dependency status;

-- A biological, adoptive, de facto, or foster parent; stepparent; or legal guardian of an employee or the employee’s spouse or registered domestic partner; or a person who stood in loco parentis when the employee was a minor child;
+2. A parent, including a biological, adoptive, de facto, or foster parent; stepparent; or legal guardian of an employee or the employee’s spouse; or a person who stood in loco parentis when the employee was a child;

-- Individuals in the following relationships with the employee’s spouse or domestic partner: child, parent or grandparent;
+6. Individuals in the following relationships with the employee’s spouse or state registered domestic partner: child, parent, grandparent, or grandchild;

 Section 24.7.
 Faith and Conscience Time Off.